Bael (Wood Apple) Fruit: Benefits, Uses, Nutrition, and Side Effects

 Bael Fruit Nutrition Facts

-The fruit contains about 61% moisture and multiple vitamins, such as vitamins A, B1 and B2, and C, along with minerals like potassium, phosphorus, iron, and calcium.
+The fruit contains approximately 61% moisture and multiple vitamins, including vitamins A, B1, B2, and C, as well as minerals such as potassium, phosphorus, iron, and calcium.

 Here is the nutritional value of 100 grams of Bael fruit: